clokman/KFIR/biblio2rdf/README.md

  # Description
- A collection of objects and functions that gives control over naming and formatting of variables during bibliography to triple format conversion.
+ A collection of objects and functions that gives control over naming and formatting of variables during bibliography to triple (i.e., RDF) conversion.

 # Requirements
 - Pyhon 3.x